joshuacappelli/happymeals/README.md

 2. **AI-Driven Dialog**
    - ChatGPT can further refine or adjust recommendations based on user feedback.

-3. **Text-to-Speech**
+3. **Speech-to-Speech**
-   - ElevenLabs synthesizes ChatGPT’s text responses into natural-sounding voice.
+   - OpenAI realtime api for speech to speech allowing for natural sounding low latency calls

 4. **Voice Calls with Twilio**
    - Initiate calls to restaurants to make reservations or ask questions.
-   - Configure Twilio webhooks to handle call flows.
+   - Configure Twilio websockets to handle call flows.

 ---